ionburstcloud/homebrew-ionfs/README.md

 # IonFS Homebrew

-## How do I install these formulae?
+## How do I install this cask?

-`brew install ionburst/ionfs/ionfs`
+`brew install ionburstcloud/ionfs/ionfs`

 Or `brew tap ionburstcloud/ionfs` and then `brew install ionfs`.